rjm-16/BEM2041_EmpiricalProject/README.md

 ## 1. Python Scraping Script (`marathon_data_scrape.py`)

 The Python script scrapes data on the finishers of marathons at the Olympics from Wikipedia.
 It extracts data from Wikipedia pages for different years and genders, processes the data, and exports it as two CSV files (one for each gender).
-The script also creates a CSV file of all the countries and corresponding continents of each runners nationality.
+The script also creates a CSV file of all the countries and corresponding continents of each runner's nationality.

 ## 2. SQL Processing Script (`create_marathon_tables.sql`)